Did he just 'Nope' that bag? Plight of lost luggage goes viral

 How I bonded with everyone at the delta lounge in Nashville♬ Airplanes - B.o.B feat.
 Hayley Williams of Paramore

 At one point, it looks as if a saviour has arrived.
-Getting out of his luggage buggy, the handler picks up the lost case before walking it to the side of the road and out of the path.
+Getting out of his luggage buggy, the handler picks up the lost case before walking it to the side of the road - and out of the way.

 Other onlookers can be heard gasping and jeering on the clip, as the third handler drives on by.